matteomancini/neurosnippets/workflows/bundle-connectome/README.md

 Some things to keep in mind:
 * for diffusion MRI pre-processing, `run.sh` uses [`papermill`](../papermill-preproc);
 * `build_bundle_connectome.sh` assumes that the map of interested (in this example, [a myelin water fraction map estimated from MCDESPOT](https://www.sciencedirect.com/science/article/pii/S1053811920308910 'Koller et al. 2021')) can be linearly registered to the anatomical reference; if it is not the case, please consider to replace the linear registration using [ANTs](https://github.com/ANTsX/ANTs 'Advanced Normalization Tools');
-* if you are using the output from FreeSurfer (rather than FastSurfer), you may want to edit the script in order to use `aparc+aseg.orig.mgz` instead of `aparc+aseg.orig.mgz`.
+* if you are using the output from FreeSurfer (rather than FastSurfer), you may want to edit the script in order to use `aparc+aseg.mgz` instead of `aparc+aseg.orig.mgz`.